-If you're as huge fan of reddit as I am, then you'll have noticed that many titles have "(Pic)" or "[Picture]", "(Video)", etc. after them.
-It means that the contents the link points to has a picture or video in it.
-Sometimes I want to have fun with my friends and go through all the pics or vids.
-Unfortunately reddit's search is broken and there is really no good way to see the best pics and videos voted on reddit in the past.
+If you're as huge fan of reddit as I am, then you'll have noticed that many titles have "(Pic)", "[Picture]", or "(Video)" after them.
+It means that the content the link points to has a picture or a video in it.
+Sometimes I just want to quickly browse through all the pics or vids but unfortunately reddit's search is broken and there is really no good way to see the best pics and videos on reddit.

-I decided to create the reddit media website, which monitors reddit's front page, collects picture & video links, and builds an archive of them over time.
-I just launched it at redditmedia.com:
+I decided to solve this problem and create Reddit Media website, which monitors reddit's front page, collects picture and video links, and builds an archive of them over time.
+In fact I just launched it at redditmedia.com.

-I will release full source code of website with all the programs generating the website.
+I will release full source code of website with all the programs that generating the site.
 Also I will blog how the tools work and what ideas I used.

 Update: Done!
 The site is up at reddit media: intelligent fun online.